djhmateer/djhmateer.github.io/_posts/2020-12-30-xtailwindcss.md

 I build SaaS products, so need some sort of front UI strategy that is:

-- professional
+- Professional
-- easy to change
+- Easy to change
-- modern / lightweight
+- Modern / lightweight
-- don't need to worry about legacy browsers
+- Don't need to worry about legacy browsers

 Also I'm a back end developer, so something with prebuilt presets to help me with colours, components etc..

-"Give you professional looking results even if you're not a designer" - [Designing with TailwindCSS videos](https://www.youtube.com/watch?v=21HuwjmuS7A&list=PL7CcGwsqRpSM3w9BT_21tUU8JN2SnyckR)
+"Give you professional looking results even if you're not a designer" - [Designing with TailwindCSS videos](https://www.youtube.com/watch?v=21HuwjmuS7A&list=PL7CcGwsqRpSM3w9BT_21tUU8JN2SnyckR) - sold!

+[my-tailwind-project](https://github.com/djhmateer/my-tailwind-project) on GitHub is the sample code for this article.

+[designing-with-tailwindcss](https://github.com/tailwindlabs/designing-with-tailwindcss) is the source code that the tailwind author uses in his [videos](https://www.youtube.com/playlist?list=PL7CcGwsqRpSM3w9BT_21tUU8JN2SnyckR)

 ## Setup and Install